 - Bathe the boule in a flour bath so it's no longer sticky on the outside, then place seam-side up into a pre-floured proofing basket.

-- Proof for several hours until risen – it takes about 3 hours in my kitchen – then preheat the oven to 200°C, and – if using – your baking dome at the same time.
+- Proof for several hours until risen - it takes about 3 hours in my kitchen but as always the proofing time depends very much on the temperature in your room so it might take a little shorter or longer - then preheat the oven to 200°C, and - if using - your baking dome at the same time.

 - Bake for 15 mins at 200°C, then turn the temperature down to 180°C and bake for a further 40 mins.
-Take off the baking dome cover for the last 10 minutes.
+Take off the baking dome cover for the last 10 minutes to finish the crust.

 - Cool on a wire rack.